Artheanos/LN-Payments/webservice/README.md

 Instructions on starting all the infrastructure for both networks can be found in README file of _devtools/docker_ directory.

-Initial launch of _bitcoind_ in Testnet will require around an hour and will take up to 30 GB of disk space.
+Initial launch of _bitcoind_ on Testnet will require around an hour and will take up to 30 GB of disk space.
 When the blockchain is fully downloaded, you must obtain a tls certificate and macaroon from lightning node.
 You can do it by executing the following commands in the project root directory (or the directory containing server executable file):
 ```bash